 - 1. Environment Grid length: 500m x 500m - 2.
-Distance between Access Point and the Wireless Node is set to 170m - 3.
+Distance between Access Point and the Wireless Node is set to 35m - 3.
 Set transmitter power to 100mW under Interface Wireless > Physical layer properties of Access point - 4.
-Set DCF as the medium access layer protocol under datalink layer properties of access point and wireless node. - 5.
-Channel Characteristics: Path Loss Only, Path Loss Model: Log Distance, Path Loss Exponent: 2.5 - 6.
+Set DCF as the medium access layer protocol under datalink layer properties of access point and wireless node. - Channel Characteristics: Path Loss Only, Path Loss Model: Log Distance, Path Loss Exponent: 2.5 - 6.
 Application Generation Rate: 10Mbps (Packet Size: 1460, Inter Arrival Time: 1168μs) - 7.
 Click on the Application icon present in the top ribbon/toolbar and set Transport Protocol to UDP - 8.
-In NetSim GUI Plots are Enabled.
-Run simulation for 10s - 9.
-Go back to the scenario and decrease the Transmitter Power to 100, 80, 60, 40 and 20 respectively and run simulation for 10s.
+Enable the Plots and Run the simulation for 10s - 9.
+Go back to the scenario and decrease the Transmitter Power to 100, 60, 40, 20 and 10 respectively and run simulation for 10s.
 See that, there is a decrease in the Throughput gradually.